JaXRTS/jaxrts/doc/source/index.rst

 .. note::

-   Currently, the code is only tested linux operating systems.
+   Currently, the code is only tested on linux operating systems.
 While the project itself should run on other platforms, too, we do not actively test jaxrts against them.
 Please also note that currently, GPU acceleration is only available on linux,